Hierarchical Causal Models: Discussion

 \section{Discussion}

-We proposed and studied hierarchical causal models.
-HCMs are a general tool for studying causal questions using hierarchical data.
-We developed proof techniques for identifying causal effects in arbitrary HCMs, and without parametric assumptions on causal mechanisms.
+We proposed hierarchical causal models and studied identification and estimation.
+HCMs are a general tool for addressing causal questions using hierarchical data.
+We developed proof techniques for identifying causal effects in arbitrary HCMs, without parametric assumptions on causal mechanisms.
 We developed estimation methods based on hierarchical probabilistic models, and found deep connections to hierarchical Bayesian methods.
+These methods enable causal inference in novel hierarchical data settings with novel causal graphs.

+A popular rule-of-thumb for handling hierarchical data in causal inference is to include the index of the environment or group as a dummy variable in the regression.
+This approach is well justified when the unit just contributes hidden confounding (the \textsc{unit confounder} graph).
+But in many real world scenarios, there is more complexity at the unit level, such as sources of interference or outcomes of interest.
+To model what is happening at the unit level, we cannot simply replace all these unit variables with a dummy variable in a regression.
+This is reflected in the distinct identification formula of our three HCM examples.